rfshelley/Documentation/device-type-developers-guide/building-z-wave-device-handlers.rst

         [event, response(cmds)] // return a list containing the event and the result of response() }

-The above example uses the ``response()`` helper to send Z-Wave commands and delay commands to the device whenever a WakeUpNotification event is received.
+The above example uses the ``response()`` helper to send Z-Wave commands and delay commands to the device whenever a WakeUpNotification Event is received.
-The reception of this event that indicates that the sleepy device is temporarily listening for commands.
+The reception of this Event that indicates that the sleepy device is temporarily listening for commands.
-In addition to creating a hidden event, the handler will send a BatteryGet request, wait 1.2 seconds for a response, and then issue a WakeUpNoMoreInformation command to tell the device it can go back to sleep to save battery.
+In addition to creating a hidden Event, the handler will send a BatteryGet request, wait 1.2 seconds for a response, and then issue a WakeUpNoMoreInformation command to tell the device it can go back to sleep to save battery.